yingtu35/yingtu35/README.md

 </div>

 Hello👋 My name is Ying Tu.
 I am a computer science graduate student at University of Southern California.
 Fight On! ✊ <br/>
+I am a software engineer who is passionate about building real-world projects and solving real-world problems. <br/>
-I enjoy coding and problem solving, and my skills build around web🖥, mobile📱 development, and cloud computing.
+I enjoy coding and problem solving, and my skills build around web🖥, mobile📱 development, and cloud computing. <br/>
+I previously worked as a software engineer intern at <a href="https://www.appier.com/en/">Appier</a> and <a href="https://www.gbcsgroup.com/">GBCS Group</a>.<br/>
+I am currently looking for internship opportunities in software engineering, web development, and cloud computing. <br/> If you are interested in my profile, please feel free to reach out to me! <br/>

 <div>